-Teeth with cracks are usually seen in patients who clench or Grind their teeth.
-It could also result from the tooth anatomy, how the bite is distributed or balanced along the arch when in function and having very tight contacts from Crowding.
-Teeth weakened by large, fractured, broken or leaking fillings can also contribute to a Cracked tooth.
+A cracked tooth is a common dental emergency, it is usually seen in patients who clench or grind their teeth.
+It could also be a result of the tooth anatomy, how the bite is distributed or balanced along the arch when in function and having very tight contacts from crowding.
+Teeth weakened by large, fractured, broken or leaking fillings can also contribute to a cracked tooth.

-Contact us for Emergency dentistry where Our team can assist you from preventing complications and avoid future episodes of pain.
+Contact us for emergency dentistry services, our team can assist you in preventing complications and avoid future episodes of pain.